Povaz/MasterThesis-DMDP/README.md

 python run_dtrpo.py --env=Pendulum-v0 --mode=test --seeds 0 --delay=5 --test_episodes=50 --test_steps=250 --epoch_load=2000
 --save_dir ./output/l2trpo/Pendulum-Results/Results-Delay5/Pendulum-v0-21-01-06_11_11_987028
 ```
-The rest of the arguments are documented in the script.
+The rest of the arguments is documented in the script.
 L2-TRPO results can be found in output/l2trpo folder.

 ### M-TRPO Algorithm
 M-TRPO algorithm is accessible by running run_trpo.py script with the memoryless option: